VIRUS-ATTACK/Solving-15-SLIDE-PUZZLE-using-A-star-algorithm-/README.md

 7 3 11 10<br/>
 0 9 14 12<br/>
 5 6 13 15<br/>
-# Note:This code only works for solvable 4x4 matrices and for some solvable matrices it takes too much of time.
+# Note:This code only works for solvable 4x4 matrices and for some solvable matrices it may take too much time.